-Good Data Lake governance is a vital part of maintaining a healthy and well-functioning data ecosystem in your organisation.
+Good Data Lake Governance strategy is a vital part of maintaining a healthy and well-functioning data ecosystem in your organisation.
 To properly implement a Data Lake you have to prevent it from turning into a Data Swamp - a database where huge amounts of data has been dumped, without any real plan or system to ensure relevant and timely access.
-This is one of the main ways in which

 To successfully achieve this you have to develop a strategy which takes into account your organisation's unique data situation.
 This involves thinking critically about your data to ensure that it treated as a useful business asset.
 Based on this you can determine whether a Data Warehouse or a Data Lake is the best fit for you.
 After that, you should start developing policies for good implementation of metadata and incentivising active, data-oriented thinking within your business.
 Implementing Data Stewards with well defined responsibilities is a part of keeping this process going.